Constantin Anghelache: Life and career

-After he was released from jail, he moved in Bacău, where he worked at the Letea factory and started his coaching career at the factory's team from the third division.
-He later had a few spells at Metalul Câmpina, but in 1958 he was banned to coach because of political reasons, so he worked illegally, being a unofficial coach at Dinamo Bacău, Poiana Câmpina and Tractorul Brașov.
-In 1970, Anghelache founded the High School of Football Bacău, which was the first football high school with a football program from Romania, where he worked as a teacher.
-From 1970 until after 1980 he coached children and juniors at the high school he founded and at the FCM Bacău and Tractorul Brașov clubs, teaching and forming generations of players, 67 of them reaching the senior or junior national teams of Romania including Sorin Avram, Vasile Șoiman and Costel Solomon.
+After he was released from jail, he moved to Bacău, where he worked at the Letea factory and started his coaching career at the factory's team from the third division.
+He later had a few spells at Metalul Câmpina, but in 1958 he was banned from coaching because of political reasons, so he worked illegally, being an unofficial coach at Dinamo Bacău, Poiana Câmpina and Tractorul Brașov.
+In 1970, Anghelache founded the High School of Football Bacău, which was the first football high school with a football program in Romania, where he worked as a teacher.
+From 1970 until the early 1980s he coached children and juniors at the high school he founded and at the FCM Bacău and Tractorul Brașov clubs, teaching generations of players, 67 of them reaching the senior or junior national teams of Romania including Sorin Avram, Vasile Șoiman and Costel Solomon.

 In 1995 he was named Honorary member of the Romanian Football Federation.
-Anghelache kept all the writings of his former Unirea Tricolor coach, Ștefan Cârjan who died in 1978, releasing in 1996 the volume named În slujba unui rege – fotbalul (In the service of a king – football), which is a romanced presentation of Unirea Tricolor's history.
+Anghelache kept all the writings of his former Unirea Tricolor coach, Ștefan Cârjan who died in 1978, releasing in 1996 the volume titled În slujba unui rege – fotbalul (In the service of a king – football), which is a romanced presentation of Unirea Tricolor's history.
 On 28 May 2010 he was awarded the Honorary Citizen of Bacău title.
 Since 27 September 2012, the stadium known until then as Letea, changed its name into Stadionul Constantin Anghelache in his honor.
 Anghelache spent the final years of his life in a nursing home from Bacău.